 The Gremikha Camp gives the adventurous fly fisher a chance to hook one of the Yokanga’s biggest Atlantic salmon when they are at their freshest out of the sea.
 It is an incredibly exciting place to fish and there is always the expectation of a fish of 20lbs or more and an excellent chance of hooking a salmon in excess of 30lbs or even bigger.
 Landing a big fish in the lower river is the real challenge.

-Guests stay in simple twin bedded tents built on wooden platforms.
+Guests stay in single accommodation with ensuite bathroom facilities.
 Meals are served in a large tented dining room and sitting room with TV and fly tying bench.
 There is a separate wooden building with showers, flush loos, sauna and a drying room.

 Gremikha Camp is not for everyone, but those that go and know what to expect, love it and go back every year.